1990 to Current

 1990 - Michael Elliott and his company Counterpoint release their SA-5000 hybrid preamplifier which was sold until 1993.
 Counterpoint declared bankruptcy in 1997 (Stereophile writeup from July 1998: https://www.stereophile.com/news/10202/), and Mike’s follow-on company, Alta-Vista Audio which serviced, supported and upgraded many of the Counterpoint products is also long gone since his retirement and departure from the industry in 2012.

 While it showed incredible innovation and thinking, it—like many of their other products—reportedly exhibited poor reliability.
 The SA-5000 is a complicated design with a myriad of low-wattage, low-voltage elements, being floated 360V and/or 240V above ground, on a rubberized-physically-floating chassis as well (in which at least the first production run reportedly featured too-short of physical cabling across the gap).
-It is fairly unique in the use of BUF-03 video buffers on a +/-24VDC power supply riding in the midst of high-voltage vacuum-tube circuitry with a rather ingenious floating bias supply for manual DC-offset correction.
+It appears to be unique in the use of BUF-03 video buffers on a +/-24VDC power supply riding in the midst of high-voltage vacuum-tube circuitry with a floating bias supply for manual DC-offset correction.

 Properly shipping an SA-5000 back to the factory for needed repairs appears to have required the user to scrupulously follow the directions regarding which length screw went where (in order to secure the mechanically-floating subchassis for transit).
 Deviating from these directions could enhance any existing damage.